 - Weight loss

-The most commonly reported side effects of naltrexone are headaches and nausea.9 For most people, these side effects occur in the first week, and then go away.
-Often, by starting with a lower dose and working your way up, and taking the medication with food, these issues can be eliminated.
+The most commonly reported side effects of naltrexone are headaches, nausea, and fatigue/drowsiness.9 For most people, these side effects occur in the first week, and then go away.
+Often, by starting with a lower dose (as low as 12.5 mg daily) and working your way up to a 50 mg daily dose, and taking the medication with food, these side effect issues can be managed.

 However, in as many as 10 percent of cases the side effects are severe enough—and persistent enough—that naltrexone won’t work for you.
 If this is the case, consult with your doctor.
 There are many other medication options for alcohol use disorder.